 What makes you different from other professionals in your field?

-My experience in the Alumni Relations Office opened my eyes to how important the total experience is for an individual and to do the best to create great customer service for each student.
 Each student is unique, and their experience is unique, and I hope that through their interactions with myself and my team, they can leave with a positive impression — regardless of their final college decision.

 What was the most important part of your professional journey?

 Always keeping an open mind and being a constant learner, both in the classroom and in life.
 I have had great mentors, and especially when I was younger, I asked a lot of questions, trying to soak in as much as I could.
-I listened, watched, learned, and eventually adapted my own style as I grew into my profession.
-Thanks to those who took me under their wings and challenged me to think differently.
-Because through difficult times, they reminded me of one important thing in our profession: At the end of the day, we are here for the students and to make a difference, one student at a time.

 What are the best and worst purchases you’ve ever made?

-My best purchase was my Creighton education.
-Still adding value all these years later.
 My worst purchase has to be the iPod shuffle.
 I was so excited to purchase it when it first came out, but it was tiny, so I kept losing it.
-Needless to say, it didn’t get used much.

 What takes up too much of your time?

-Talking to my siblings.
-I’m fortunate to be close to my parents and sisters, but everyone likes to talk.
-Some nights it’s like the telephone game, literally.
 This may shock those who know me, but I am not the talker in my family.
 A small silver lining of the pandemic – virtual happy hours with my sisters.
 Why didn’t we think of that before!

 I also tend to spend too much time checking email on my phone — an annoying habit.